andrewjstryker/vim-configuration/README.markdown

 writing files to temporary directories:

   1. Git enables sub-trees through the `sparsecheckout` option.
-This is only onlly needs to be done once (and already is in this distribution).
+This is only needs to be done once (and already is in this distribution).

         cd ~/.vim
         git config core.sparsecheckout true